 Some allow pets, when searching through the selection, it should indicate if their rental accepts pets.
 We find RVshare very easy to use.

-You can do a search on RVshare.com for potential RVs you can rent, you can filter for pet-friendliness on the lefthand side panel.
+You can do a search on RVshare.com for potential RVs you can rent, and you can filter for pet-friendliness on the lefthand side panel.

 Simply go to the Additional Filter section and check the box next to “Allows Pets.”